DarkGradient/portal2coopsp_updated/README.md

 # Portal 2 Coop Sp Modification.

 Welcome.
-This modification is a fork of the original modification [ modification link ].
+This modification is a fork of the original modification portal2coopsp by PortalRex.
 This modification contains various fixes or improvements.

 ## Installition guide.